bacnguyencong/k-KISSME/README.md

 k-KISSME contains the implementation of Kernel distance metric learning using pairwise constraints for person re-identification.
 For any question, please contact [Bac Nguyen](mailto:Bac.NguyenCong@ugent.be).

+## Abstract
+Person re-identification is a fundamental task in many computer vision and image understanding systems.
+Due to appearance variations from different camera views, person re-identification still poses an important challenge.
+In the literature, KISSME has already been introduced as an effective distance metric learning method using pairwise constraints to  improve the re-identification performance.
+Computationally, it only requires two inverse covariance matrix estimations.
+However, the linear transformation induced by KISSME is not powerful enough for more complex problems.
+We show that KISSME can be kernelized, resulting in a nonlinear transformation, which is suitable for many real-world applications.
+Moreover, the proposed kernel method can be used for learning distance metrics from structured objects without having a vectorial representation.
+The effectiveness of our method is validated on five publicly available data sets.
+To further apply the proposed kernel method efficiently when data are collected sequentially, we introduce a fast incremental version that learns a dissimilarity function in the feature space without estimating the inverse covariance matrices.
+The experiments show that the latter variant can obtain competitive results in a computationally efficient manner.

 ### Prerequisites
 This has been tested using MATLAB 2010A and later on Windows and Linux (Mac should be fine).